BabarB/Final-project/README.md

 ## Design
 I created a basic wireframe, only for desktops.

+img

-As a result of my learning process, I deviated from this wireframe.
+As a result of my learning process, I deviated from this wireframe at times.

+Other times I came across features that  some features that worked better than initially planned from a user experience point of view.
+An example is the meditation texts and downloadable PDFs on the meditate page.